mt40/csblocks/README.md

 print grid
 ```

-To run the demo (this project):
+To run the example:

 ```
-python example/main.py
+python example.py
 ```

 Or with [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/):

 ```
 . bin/activate
-python example/main.py
+python example.py

 # turn off
 deactivate
 ```

-For details, see the __src/services/visualizer.py__ file.
+For details, see the __example.py__ file.